NetherlandsOfficial Name: Kingdom of the Netherlands

 - Dial 112 for emergency medical assistance.

-- If you are traveling with any pre-existing medical problems, bring a letter from the attending physician that describes the medical condition and any prescription medications, including the generic name of prescribed drugs.
+- If you are traveling with any pre-existing medical condition, bring a letter from your physician that describes your medical condition and any prescription medications, including the generic name of any prescribed drugs.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.